 Fresh flowers will be accepted but plants are preferred, or donations can be made at the Memorial Service for a Memory Garden that will be planted by the family in the spring.

-To send flowers to Mr. Clifford Richard (Rick) Lam's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. Clifford Richard (Rick) Lam, please visit our floral store.